-People with Munchausen's syndrome often lie about symptoms that are difficult to disprove, such as having a severe headache or pretending to have a seizure (fit) or to pass out
+- lying about symptoms – for example, choosing symptoms that are difficult to disprove, such as having a severe headache or pretending to have a seizure (fit) or to pass out

-- have a very good medical knowledge
+- having very good medical knowledge

 Munchausen's by internet